-Water penetration can deteriorate the mortar in masonry foundations, reducing its strength and ultimately allowing shifting to occur.
+SPALLING/ Water penetration can deteriorate the mortar in masonry foundations, reducing its strength DETERIORATION and ultimately allowing shifting to occur.
 This is usually a slow, long-term process.
+WATER PENETRATION

-SPALLING/ Water related problems and wall deterioration due to moisture penetration can be minimized DETERIORATION or eliminated with control of surface water on the exterior.
-Good exterior grading with ground - SURFACE sloping down away from the building is important.
-Proper performance of gutters and down-WATER spouts is equally important.
+SPALLING/ DETERIORATION - SURFACE WATER Water related problems and wall deterioration due to moisture penetration can be minimized or eliminated with control of surface water on the exterior.
+Good exterior grading with ground sloping down away from the building is important.
+Proper performance of gutters and down- spouts is equally important.
 All roof run-off must be directed into a drainage system or onto the ground at least six feet away from the building.

-- GROUND

-SPALLING/ Where ground water is the problem (an underground stream or high water table), grading and DETERIORATION downspout approaches may not prove adequate.
+SPALLING/ DETERIORATION - GROUND WATER Where ground water is the problem (an underground stream or high water table), grading and downspout approaches may not prove adequate.
 Drainage tiles and/or a sump and pump, are often necessary.
 Consultants specializing in situations such as these should be engaged.
-WATER See Section 10 in the Interior chapter.

-SPALLING/ Low quality concrete subjected to damp soils may deteriorate, losing its strength.
-This is DETERIORATION common in poured concrete foundations, built in the early 1900s.
-The interior or exterior face - POOR QUALITY of the concrete may crumble (spall).
-Reducing moisture penetration will retard this action, but CONCRETE if the damage has progressed to a point where the structural integrity is compromised, sections of the foundations may have to be completely replaced.
+See Section 10 in the Interior chapter.
+SPALLING/ DETERIORATION - POOR QUALITY CONCRETE Low quality concrete subjected to damp soils may deteriorate, losing its strength.
+This is common in poured concrete foundations, built in the early 1900s.
+The interior or exterior face of the concrete may crumble (spall).
+Reducing moisture penetration will retard this action, but if the damage has progressed to a point where the structural integrity is compromised, sections of the foundations may have to be completely replaced.
 This is an expensive undertaking.

-DETERIORATION - POOR QUALITY

-SPALLING/ Some bricks are designed for use below grade, but many are not.
+SPALLING/ DETERIORATION - POOR QUALITY MASONRY Some bricks are designed for use below grade, but many are not.
 The use of inappropriate brick will result in a shortened foundation life.
 Ultimately, the bricks have to be replaced.

-FOUNDATIONS TOO SHORT

-MASONRY

-If the foundation walls do not extend well above grade level, the walls sitting on top of them may be exposed to damp soil and rot or deteriorate.
+FOUNDATIONS TOO SHORT If the foundation walls do not extend well above grade level, the walls sitting on top of them may be exposed to damp soil and rot or deteriorate.
 Foundations should extend at least four to six inches above grade level.

-Common Problems in Cold Climates
+Common Problems in Cold Climates FROST HEAVE - In cold climates, if the foundations are too shallow, frost may heave even the best-built

-FROST HEAVE - In cold climates, if the foundations are too shallow, frost may heave even the best-built TOO SHALLOW footings and foundations.
+FROST HEAVE -In cold climates, if the foundations are too shallow, frost may heave even the best-builtTOO SHALLOWfootings and foundations.
 On sloped lots, the possibility of shallow foundations is greatest on the low side.
 Properties with basement walk-outs are often vulnerable to freezing damage.

-FROST HEAVE - Conventional cold climate construction assumes the house will be heated.
-An unheated house UNHEATED may have frost penetrating through the basement floor below the footings, leading to HOUSES heaving.
+FROST HEAVE -Conventional cold climate construction assumes the house will be heated.
+An unheated houseUNHEATEDmay have frost penetrating through the basement floor below the footings, leading toHOUSESheaving.
 There is a risk involved in leaving a house unheated.